Plant-made Pharmaceuticals and Technical Proteins

 edited by Rainer Fischer

-Here, authors from academia and industry provide an exciting overview of current production technologies and the fascinating possibilities for future applications.
+contains coverage of current production technologies and the possibilities for future applications.

 Topics include: